mindscan-de/FuriousIron-HFB/README.md

     bloom_filter_data[(X >> 20) & 0x03ff]

 This is indistinguishable from a simple bounded memory access.
-A combination of bloom_filter_data, and a parameterized hash function is called a HFB filter bank.
-Each HFB filter bank has its own bloom_filter_data, for a particular set of document IDs.
+A combination of bloom_filter_data and a parameterized hash function is called a HFB filter bank.
+Each HFB filter bank has its own bloom_filter_data and its own parameterized hash function for a particular set of document IDs.

 A HFB filter is a collection of one or multiple HFB filter bank(s).

-The catch is, that we can directly operate on the document id for this Bloom-filter, without spending additional compute for another hash function, and those bound checks would be implemented anyways, to avoid out of bound memory accesses.
+The catch is, that we can directly operate on the document id for this Bloom-filter, without spending additional compute for another hash function and those bound checks would be implemented and required anyways, to avoid out of bound memory accesses.
+This means that a single SHR operation on a document_id replaces all the compute effort of a hash function implementation nevertheless how fast and efficient it is.
+A single SHR operation will not be beaten.

 ## Controlling ``len`` to Control the Reject Rate